bradeneast/bradeneast/README.md

-# I'm Braden, a graphic designer.
+# I'm Braden, a graphic designer in Bartlesville, Oklahoma.

 > My best code is written for static sites, CSS animation, and front-end performance 🏆